sayhith/personal-website/notes.md

 - App not starting
 - Address in use error
 - Current port apparently has active processes but that doesn't seem to be the case

+# May 8, 2022
+- Navbar collapse menu wasn't displaying properly when the screen resized (appeared for a second only)
+- Problem was a missing `<a/>` tag